-Memory Improvement Techniques - Improve Your Memory with MindTools.com - StumbleUpon.
-Use your whole mind to remember. © iStockphoto/Yakobchuk The tools in this section help you to improve your memory.
+Memory Improvement Techniques - Improve Your Memory with MindTools.com - StumbleUpon. © VeerPRZEMYSLAW PRZYBYLSKI Use these techniques to improve your memory.
+The tools in this section help you to improve your memory.
 They help you both to remember facts accurately and to remember the structure of information.
 The tools are split into two sections.

 Firstly you'll learn the memory techniques themselves.
 As with other mind tools, the more practice you give yourself with these techniques, the more effectively you will use them.
 Mnemonics 'Mnemonic' is another word for memory tool.
 The idea behind using mnemonics is to encode difficult-to-remember information in a way that is much easier to remember.
 Our brains evolved to code and interpret complex stimuli such as images, colors, structures, sounds, smells, tastes, touch, positions, emotions and language.

 Unfortunately, a lot of the information we have to remember in modern life is presented differently – as words printed on a page.
-Using Your Whole Mind to Remember You can do the following things to make your mnemonics more memorable: How willpower works - Health & wellness - The Boston Globe - StumbleUpon.
+Using Your Whole Mind to Remember Use positive, pleasant images.
+How willpower works - Health & wellness - The Boston Globe - StumbleUpon.
 5 Ways To Hack Your Brain Into Awesomeness.
 Much of the brain is still mysterious to modern science, possibly because modern science itself is using brains to analyze it.